 Davies was beginning to attract the attention of Wales’ international selectors when World War 2 drew football to an abrupt halt and left Davies, at his prime at 25 years of age, without a professional game.
-He was living close to West Park with his brother in law Ernie Bell, a fellow City professional, and continued to play for Hull City in wartime fixtures, also turning out for Aldershot and Reading while serving in the military.
+He was living close to West Park with his brother in law Ernie Bell, a fellow City professional, and continued to play for Hull City in wartime fixtures, also turning out for Aldershot and Reading while serving in the Army from December 1940 onwards.

-He returned to City for the 1946/47 season and was a regular first team choice as the Tigers attempted to rebuild a squad after WW2.
-He failed to make the first team in 1947/48 season and spent the latter months at Scarborough Town before joining Scunthorpe United in September 1948.
-After two years with The Iron he drew his career to a close with a season at Barton Town.
-By now he was working for Hull’s telephone company, a job he maintained for many years.
+He returned to City for the 1946/47 season and was a regular first team choice as the Tigers attempted to rebuild a squad after World War 2.
+He failed to make the first team in the opening weeks of the 1947/48 season and joined Scarborough Town in November 1947 before joining Midland League side Scunthorpe & Lindsey United in September 1948.
+After one season with The Iron he drew his career to a close with three seasons as player-coach at Barton Town, though he missed the entire 1951/52 season through injury.
+By now he was working for Hull’s telephone company, a job he maintained for many years, while also retaining his role as a prominent local table tennis player.
 He died in Hull in October 1984.

 Date/Place of Birth: 5 December 1914, Aberdare

 Hull City First Game: 2 September 1935, Tottenham Hotspur A (Division Two), 20 years, 271 days old

 Hull City Final Game: 24 May 1947, Oldham Athletic H (Division Three North), 32 years, 170 days old

 Aberaman Athletic, Hull City (1935-1948), Scarborough (1947-1948, loan), Scunthorpe United (1948-1949), Barton Town (1949-1952)

 Hull City Record